mrezabayat/iamsorush/README.md

 * There are some libraries that I cannot write or don't have time to write like showing math equations properly.
 In most pages, I try to avoid them as much as aesthetically not jeopardising the website.
 If a page needs a library, it is only added to that page, not others.
 * Non-vector images are in WebP format as they are very light compared to JPEG.
 Some browsers do not support them yet, but sooner or later all will pick this format.
 * Vector images are in SVG format.
 * Where needed, Netlify facilities are prefered than Javascript or third-party websites like Subscription forms because Netlify does not compromise website loading speed.
+* I constantly monitor the speed of the website, currently at this commit, in all pages, I get 100/100 from Google PageSpeed Insights.